Monday June 15th, 2pm to 3:30pm.

 Ankur Chakravarthy -Why treating cancers is complex

 Much popular attention to cancer is based on the idea of a search for one universal cure for all cancers.
-In practise, however, the ability to cure cancers successfully is largely a feature of early stage cancers, and the treatment of late stage cancers is complex, with a wide range of outcomes possible.
+In practice, however, the ability to cure cancers successfully is largely a feature of early stage cancers, and the treatment of late stage cancers is complex, with a wide range of outcomes possible.

 As we have understood more about cancers, we have come to realise that each cancer, while it shares common features with other cancers, may be created by wildly differing combinations of genetic and other changes.
 For a while, cataloguing these changes led to the hope that treatments could be tailored to tumours with specific genetic changes.